lisaweijler/FATE/README.md

 ### General information ⚙️
 * **Config files**  In the folder `config_templates` 3 templates for pre-training, fine-tuning and training from scratch are provided.
 Those can be used as a starting point for your own experiments and adjusted as needed.
 * **Data** This project works with preloaded flow cytometry samples saved via pickle as pandas dataframes.
 To preload (including compensation, transformation and scaling) the package [flowmepy](https://pypi.org/project/flowmepy/) was used.
-The config files expect a "preloaded_data_dir" argument where the path to the folder with the preloaded samples is specified.
-The path "data_splits_dir" should lead to a folder containing three text files (train.txt and eval.txt are needed during training and test.txt is needed during testing), where every line contains the path to a fcm file (.xml or .analysis) those are used to load the correct files from the "preloaded_data_dir".
-In the folder `data_splits` and example is given.
+The config files expect a "preloaded_data_dir" argument, where the path to the folder with the preloaded samples is specified.
+The path "data_splits_dir" should lead to a folder containing three *.txt files (train.txt and eval.txt are needed during training, while test.txt is needed during testing), where every line contains the path to a FCM file (.xml or .analysis).
+Those file paths in the *.txt files are used to load the correct files from the "preloaded_data_dir".
+In the folder `data_splits` an example is given.
 The vie14, bln and bue data from our work can be downloaded from [here](https://flowrepository.org/id/FR-FCM-ZYVT).
 * **Marker dictionary** In the folder `marker_dicts` the Marker/Feature dictionary is saved specifying all features used.

 ### Pre-training 🚀